bonus414/podcast-digest-template/README.md

 Runs on macOS via `launchd` (cron also works).
 Costs pennies per week at Flash pricing.

-## Why this exists

-The marginal cost of a bespoke pipeline has collapsed.
-A tool this specific, tuned exactly to one reader's taste, used to be a weekend project.
-Now it's an afternoon.
-The template is here so you can fork it, swap your own feeds, and spend your afternoon differently.

-Originally built by a product leader who wanted trend-scanning across AI/product podcasts without 36 listening hours a week.
-See [BAKEOFF-RESULTS.md](./BAKEOFF-RESULTS.md) for the model-selection story — a useful case study in picking the boring production-tuned model over the shiny new one.

 ## What it does

 ```